devAlphaSystem/Alpha-System-Skopos/docs/dashboard_guide.md

 - **OS**: Operating system
 - **Device**: Device type (Desktop, Mobile, Tablet)
 - **Country**: Detected from IP address via GeoIP
+- **IP Address**: Raw IP address (only visible if IP storage is enabled)
+  - Click to copy the IP address to your clipboard
+  - Visual confirmation appears when copied
+  - Not shown if IP storage is disabled for privacy
 - **Entry Page**: First page viewed in the session
 - **Exit Page**: Last page viewed before the session ended
 - **Referrer**: Source that brought the user to your site (or "Direct" if they typed the URL)